-Lead is not present in Vancouver Water Utility's source water.
+As of testing in July 2023, lead is not present in the City's source water.
 In Washington State, lead in drinking water comes primarily from materials and components used in household plumbing.
 The more time water is sitting in pipes, the more dissolved metals, such as lead, it may contain.
 Exposure to lead can cause serious health impacts in all age groups.
 Infants and children who drink water containing lead could have decreases in IQ and attention span and increases in learning and behavior problems.
 Lead exposure among pregnant women increases prenatal risks.
 Lead exposure among women who later become pregnant has similar risks if lead stored in the mother's bones is released during pregnancy.
 Recent science suggests that adults who drink water containing lead have increased risks of heart disease, high blood pressure, kidney or nervous system problems.
 If you are concerned about lead in your water, you may wish to have your water tested.
 More information is available from EPA's Safe Drinking Water Hotline at 1-800-426-4791 or at epa.gov/safewater/lead.